Nikolai Pegov: Career

 Following his graduation Pegov began his party career and became the secretary of the Far Eastern Regional Committee of the All-Union Communist Party of Bolsheviks.
-In October 1938 he was appointed first secretary of the Primorsky Regional Committee of the All-Union Communist Party of Bolsheviks and in 1940 he was named as the first secretary of the Vladivostok City Committee of the All-Union Communist Party of Bolsheviks which he held until 1947.
+In October 1938 he was appointed first secretary of the Primorsky Regional Committee of the All-Union Communist Party of Bolsheviks and in 1940 he was named as the first secretary of the City Committee of the All-Union Communist Party of Bolsheviks in Vladivostok which he held until 1947.
 In 1940 he was also made the first secretary of the Vladivostok city committee of the Azerbaijan Communist Party.
 In addition, he served as the first secretary of the Maritime Territory Committee from 1938 to 1948.
 He became part of the Communist Party's Central Committee in 1947 and remained in the post until 1952.
 He served as the secretary of the central committee between 1952 and 1953.
 Pegov was elected as the secretary of the Presidium of the Supreme Soviet in April 1954 and remained in the post until 1956.